Why we work with young people in Western Australia

 Save the Children’s early intervention and prevention programs

 We run programs across Western Australia that provide young people with a safe and secure place to have fun with their friends, learn essential life skills, increase their self-esteem, and talk to experienced youth workers.
 We help young people to respond to adversity in a positive way and overcome problems at home, school and in their communities.

-Our Night Patrol and youth programs in Kununurra, and One Step Closer program in Perth, help young people on the streets, in contact with the juvenile justice system, or at-risk of abuse, neglect, and physical and psychological harm to find a safe place to play sports, express themselves creatively and participate in cultural activities with friends.
+Our Night Patrol and youth programs in Kununurra, help young people on the streets, in contact with the juvenile justice system, or at-risk of abuse, neglect, and physical and psychological harm to find a safe place to play sports, express themselves creatively and participate in cultural activities with friends.